-In 2016, we released our second integrated report.
+In 2018, we released our third integrated report, which covered results in 2017.
 We are proud to be the first company in Alberta to integrate financial and sustainability reporting.

 We are on the leading edge — very few companies put their financial, people, environmental and safety goals all together in one integrated annual report.

 Reporting our sustainability results alongside our financial and operational performance reflects how central sustainability is to how we do business.

 2017 Sustainability Highlights